 The Supplier has the knowledge and experience necessary to properly perform the Subject-Matter of the Contract, and undertakes to perform it with due diligence as is required of a professional, and in compliance with applicable laws.
 The Supplier warrants and represents that it is entitled to license the software for the Supply Object to the extent as specified herein;

-The Supplier warrants and represents that the software for the Supply Object is free from any legal and physical defects, and does not exhibit any properties which might destroy, damage, break or alter the Contracting Authority’s ICT security systems or electronic systems.
+The Supplier warrants and represents that the software for the Supply Object is free from any legal and physical defects.

 The Supplier declares that the Supply Object and the software for the Supply Object are not subject to any court proceedings, enforcement proceedings or claims, or any third-party rights, and are not subject to any pledge or agreement of ownership transfer.